 Hiring a freelancer can be a daunting task.
-I’m not a recruiter or an IT manager, and I used to struggle to find freelance technical talent.
-I’d either scour through hundreds of resumes or hire someone without completely understanding the technical mumbo jumbo and knowing if they were really qualified….and then finding out when it was way too late that they weren’t.
+I’m not a recruiter and I used to struggle to find freelance technical talent.
+I’d either scour through hundreds of resumes or hire someone without knowing if they were really qualified….and then finding out when it was way too late that they weren’t.

 I needed a better approach.
 But when I searched the Internet for tips on hiring freelancers, all I found were lists of freelancing websites, not advice on how to use them properly.

 Then someone suggested to me that rather than focusing on interviews, I should hire a few freelancers to all complete the same small assignment at the same time.
 When the job is done, my decision should be obvious.
 Since I started using this method I’ve hired several great freelancers and the process has become so much easier!
 So to help you I’m sharing the details of this hiring strategy and a step-by-step guide to find and hire the right freelance software developer.

 Before you take the time to search for freelancers online, ask your network of friends, family, colleagues, or fellow bloggers if they know of any skilled programmers.
 A good referral will save you time, energy, and reduce your risk.
 Before I start a search for any freelancer, I try to think if there is anyone I know that has been in a similar situation and has a good recommendation.

 2. Know the Skills You’re Looking for (or Admit You Don’t)